wp-plugins/nimble-portfolio/readme.txt

 = Plugin Features =

 1. Custom post types for portfolio items<br />
-2. Youtube video support<br />
+2. Youtube, Vimeo, Quicktime video support<br />
-3. Built-in fancy gallery for image and video preview<br />
+3. Built-in PrettyPhoto gallery for image and video preview<br />
 4. Easy categorization and jQuery sort feature<br />

 = Usage Instructions =

-1. Add portfolio item types under the ‘portfolio’ tab in dashboard such as web, mobile, graphics etc.
+1. Add portfolio item types under the 'Nimble Portfolio' tab in dashboard such as web, mobile, graphics etc.
-2. Add new portfolio items using custom post type under the tab ‘Portfolio’.
+2. Add new portfolio items using custom post type under the tab 'Nimble Portfolio'.
-3. Add item title (keep it short), add description, then item type – video or image.
+3. Add item title (keep it short), add description.
 4. Then upload featured image from the far right bottom box.
 Once the image is uploaded first copy the generated URL from the field ‘Link URL’ then hit ‘use as featured image’ link at the bottom, then close the window.
 Paste the copied URL in the input field ‘image/video url’ on the left.
 5. Specify a live URL for your project in the input field ‘portfolio url’.